 “You may shoot me with your words, / You may cut me with your eyes, / You may kill me with your hatefulness, / But still, like air, I’ll rise” (Still I Rise, 1978).

-4. Helen Keller, first deaf-blind person to earn a Bachelor of Arts degree
+4. Helen Keller, the first deaf-blind person to earn a Bachelor of Arts degree

 Keller’s persistence in learning to communicate and obtain an education along with her determination to give a voice to people with disabilities inspired change in the laws that allowed people with disabilities to participate in mainstream education and employment (Helen Keller Biography and Chronology, n.d.).